xmonader/info_foundation/docs/faq/technical_requirements.md

-# Where can one find a set of detailed technical requirements for ThreeFold farming hardware?
+# Where can one find the technical requirements for ThreeFold farming hardware?

 ## Question